Ashland County OVI Bail Information

 What Happens After Posting Bail

-- What Happens if You Miss Court: If you fail to appear in court, the bail will be forfeited, a warrant will be issued for your arrest, and you will face additional penalties.
+- Failure to Appear: If you fail to appear in court, your bail will be forfeited, a warrant will be issued for your arrest, and you may face additional charges.